shatakshishelar/StockMarketHistoricalAnalysis/Visualization_Details.md

 ## Repository Structure
 - `/data`: Contains raw and processed data files.
 - `/images`: Includes visualization previews for the README.
-- `/scripts`: Python scripts for data processing and visualization.

 ---